-Where aij is the area of the crop j used by household i, Ai is the total cropped area cultivated by the household i and sj is the share of cultivated land with crop j in the total area cultivated by the household i.
+Where aij is the area of the crop j used by household i, Ai is the total cropped area cultivated by the household i and sj is the share of cultivated land with crop j in the total area cultivated by the household i with j=1,..,12.
 The Simpson’s index was estimated for a household for each of the three years of the panel.
 The index is bounded by 0 and 1 and allows us to measure the diversity of farm production.
 If a household cultivated one single crop, the value of the Simpson’s index is zero.
 Values approaching zero indicate that a household cultivates one main crop with small plots with other crops. has an unequal distribution of crops, while a value approaching one reflects an equal crop distribution across cultivated area.

+The third production indicator is the own production ratio which has not been used in the literature before.

+Own production ratioi=Iij12

-The third production indicator has not previously been used in the literature.
-It is designed to reflect the effects of farm production diversity on the number of nutritional food groups grown by a household.
-In an analogous relationship to that between the FVS and DDS measures, our third indicator counts the number of food items from different nutritional groups produced by a household.
+with j is the production of crops from different food groups.
+It is designed to reflect the direct link between farm production diversity on the number of nutritional food groups grown by a household.
+In an analogous relationship to that between the nutrition diversity indicators FVS and DDS, our third indicator counts the number of food items from different nutritional groups produced by a household.
 In short, it distinguishes between crops based on their contribution to nutritional diversity.
-All three production diversity measures are designed to estimate the effect of production diversity on consumption diversity.
 The same nutritional matching and groups are considered as in the DDS and as a result a score is calculated between 0 and 12 inclusive.
 This new indicator is easy to calculate and could provide policy makers with an additional indicator of health.
 This variable seems important especially for households consuming their own production and we expect that a production of various nutritional food group should improve the diet quality.

-A separate exogenous variable indicating whether households raise animals such as chickens or cattle was included in the regressions to test their effect on household consumption diversity.
+All three production diversity measures are designed to estimate the effect of production diversity on dietary diversity.
+A separate exogenous variable indicating whether households is involved in livestock activities will be included in the regressions to test their effect on nutrition diversity.

 Empirical strategy

-We estimate linear models that regress production diversity indicators and other characteristics on nutrition diversity indicators similar to (Jones, Shrinivas, and Bezner-Kerr 2014).
+We estimate linear models that regress production diversity indicators and other characteristics on nutrition diversity indicators similar to Jones et al. (2014).
 We use panel data sample for Uganda which allows us to control for unobserved heterogeneity at the household level.
 We distinguish three nutrition diversity indicators, namely DDS, FFS and caloric intake.
-For the production diversity indicators, we use crop count,.
-Simpson’s index, and the count of food crops in production.
-Iin addition to the linear model regressions, we estimate a Poisson Generalized Panel Linear Model with fixed effects for the DDS indicator, because the DDS indicator is a count variable ranging from 1 to 12.
+For the production diversity indicators, we use crop count, Simpson’s index, and the own production ratio.
+In addition to the linear model regressions, we estimate a Poisson Generalized Panel Linear Model with fixed effects for the DDS indicator, because the DDS indicator is a count variable ranging from 1 to 12, which is likely to have a skewed distribution.

-We also incorporate a more complete set of household variables into the model to better account for household characteristics influencing dietary diversity.
-For example, as mentioned we include variables which measure income from different sources, specifically we include measures of income from agricultural, non-agricultural, property, investments and transfers. .
-We test the quadratic forms of the income and age of the household head to capture non-linear effects of these variables.

-Finally, we test whether there is a relationship between farm production diversity and household caloric intake.
-This is our key exogenous variable in that it links household production and consumption.
-If that link is robust after having accounted for the other exogenous variables contained in the regressions, then policy implications follow.
-Our contention is that some combination of nutrient diversity and caloric intake indices provide a better indication of health than one or the other index alone.
-At a minimum, it would be worthwhile reporting both measures.
+We test whether there is a relationship between farm production diversity and household caloric intake.
+For convenience, we assume that production diversity indicators are exogenous.
+Since nutrient diversity indicators are complex and multidimensional, we choose to use a combination of nutrient diversity indicators to be explored.
+Either the analyses of multiple indicators might give us significant and robust results or it might give us insight in the relationship between nutrition diversity indicators.

+Furthermore, we also incorporate socio-economic and demographic household variables into the model to control for household characteristics influencing dietary diversity, such as household size, age, gender and education of the household head as well as income-related variables.
+Those income related variables include different sources of income, property, investments and transfers.

 3. Data